This framework contains scripts and data for building API documentation (dox) in

 and it would create a documentation in the current directory, which needs to be empty before executing the command.

-The folders are recursively walked through, so you can also run it on
+kapidox recursively walks through folders, so you can also run it on

-15-30 minutes and be several hundreds of MB, so be prepared!
+15-30 minutes and use several hundreds of MB, so be prepared!

 Pass the --help argument to see options that control the behaviour of the